About the IFYC Alumni Speakers Bureau

-Wendy works as a consultant for the National Center for Science and Civic Engagement in their Informal Science Education Division.
-After earning her BS from the University of Denver, Wendy served a year with Avodah: The Jewish Service Corps, organizing young adults in service-learning with Yachad, a non-profit that does home repair for families in need of assistance.
-Wendy is passionate about informal education and has previously worked at the United States Holocaust Memorial Museum, the International Spy Museum, and the National Museum of Natural History.
-Wendy loves to run workshops on storytelling for social change, having values-based conversations, and interfaith leadership on college campuses.
+Wendy Low is a program facilitator living in Washington, DC.
+She first engaged with IFYC as a Better Together Coach.
+After earning her B.S. from the University of Denver, Wendy served a year with Avodah: The Jewish Service Corps, organizing young adult groups in service-learning with the non-profit, Yachad.
+Wendy is passionate about informal education and has worked at museums across DC.
+Wendy is currently in training with the organization Resetting the Table to further her skills facilitating challenging conversations across strong divides.
+Through her work with the IFYC Alumni speaker's bureau, Wendy runs workshops on storytelling for social change, having values-based conversations, and interfaith leadership on college campuses.
 In her free time, Wendy can be found nerding out in museums, or scaling the walls at her local rock climbing gym.
-As an Agnostic Jew, Wendy is passionate about the intersection of faith communities and social justice issues.

 Rachael McNeal is the Director of Youth Ministries at Christ Episcopal Church – one of the largest Episcopal churches in the country.
 After receiving her B.A. in Religion/Philosophy and Youth Ministry from Flagler College, Rachael attended Princeton Theological Seminary where she earned her Master of Divinity.
 Rachael has previously worked as the coordinator of the Interfaith Center at University of North Florida where she organized student interfaith dialogues and service opportunities, hosted large-scale interfaith community events, and developed an interfaith student leadership program.
 She has written about the intersection of evangelical identity and interfaith cooperation for Huffington Post, IFYC, Sojourners, and On Faith.
 Rachael received the Student Affairs Award in Excellence for Community Engagement at University of North Florida and appeared on IFYC’s podcast Common Knowledge.
 On the side Rachael likes to pursue her other passions – binge-watching old episodes of Friends and creating elaborate tent forts for her children.